TangoSEO/seorepairlab/src/content/pages/english/portfolio.md

 ---
-title: "Case Studies"
+title: "THE LAB"
-description: "Examples of technical SEO problems solved: from crawl budget optimization to site migrations and penalty recovery."
+description: "Experimental data, technical deep-dives, and utility tools for SGO and technical SEO."
 ---